yury-s/playwright/bidi.md

 - setViewport does not affect window.screen.width/height, matchMedia (pptr with cdp is same), see 'should emulate device width'

 - CSP tests are failing

+- \"url\" not supported yet in network.continueRequest

+- FF: 'should not throw if request was cancelled by the page' - no requestfailed event when it's cancelled by the page

+- FF: 'should amend utf8 post data' - doesn't work with non-latin post data
+- FF: 'redirected requests should report overridden headers' - does not allow to override headers on redirects

+- FF: browsingContext.create sometimes hangs in parallel tests

 TODO: